 2.2 Wireframing → UX + UI Design Deliverable

-Understanding the product’s structure allows designers to define the necessity of additional research and helps them to choose an optimal technological solution for further development.
-Thus, it's important to involve a software developer at this stage.
-The developer gets acquainted with how the product is going to work and look, estimates time and specifics of the development phase and gives recommendations according to technical requirements and future software capabilities.
+Understanding the product’s structure allows designers to define the necessity of additional research and choose an optimal technological solution for further development.
+A software developer should be involved at this stage.
+The developer gets acquainted with how the product is going to work and look, estimates time and specifics of the development phase, and gives recommendations according to technical requirements and future software capabilities.

 Related article: SaaS web application development principles to be followed

-Сorrections are introduced here.
-Moreover, it's important to finally establish a solution for user tasks implementation.
-Everything must be taken into account because the cost of changes after this stage is extremely high.
+It’s during this stage that developers introduce corrections.
+It’s important to establish a solution for user task implementation.
+Take everything into account here because the cost of changes after this stage is extremely high.

 2.3 Visualization (Mockups) → UI Design Deliverable

-This is the stage of visualization and branding of software product’s interface elements.
-Here your application gains visual individuality.
-The software development team gives a full estimate for development, based on the approved UI/UX design and project documentation.
+This stage is the visualization and branding of a software product’s interface elements.
+Here, your application gains visual individuality.
+The software development team gives a full estimate for the development step based on the approved UI/UX design and project documentation.

-The cost of logic and navigation changes here is extremely high.
-It is critical to add new functionality and roles, however, it’s also okay to change colors, style or typefaces.
+The cost of logic and navigation changes here is high, so add any new functionality and roles now.
+However, it’s okay to change colors, styles, or typefaces as the project evolves.

-If there is a style guide, the time devoted to the visualization stage can be efficiently reduced.
-A style guide is a file containing all the unique elements, conditions of the interface elements, spaces and typeface sizes that are expected to be present in the final product.
+A style guide can efficiently reduce the time devoted to the visualization stage.
+A style guide is a file containing all the unique elements, conditions of the interface elements, spaces, and typeface sizes present in the final product.
 Think of it as a set of rules that your design must follow to maintain consistency.

-A style guide can be also developed before the visualization stage - this allows avoiding the creation of all screens individually.
-Wireframes and style guides help developers implement the UI/UX design of all the internal screens from a template.
-This method is efficient within a tight schedule and/or template-based system of creating the product.
-Style guides are also a great addition to the standard visualized examples of 2-3 unique screens of the product.
+A style guide may come before the visualization stage, allowing the creation of all screens together rather than individually.
+Wireframes and style guides help developers implement the design of all the internal screens from a template.
+This method is effective within a tight schedule and/or template-based system.

-This is a standard procedure that begins after the approved start of the development process.
+This standard procedure begins after the approved start of the development process.
 Correct slicing means the quality of interface development.
 After slicing, everything follows the standard procedure.
-The UI/UX design will be implemented, the product will be delivered on time right into the hands of users, who in turn will leave feedback for further actions.
+Developers will finally implement the UI/UX design and deliver the product on time to the users, who, in turn, will leave feedback that will influence future decisions.

-UI/UX design stages adjust requirements so the product owner has a full understanding of the logic and all the materials required to start a software development phase.
-Therefore, it's important to pay maximum attention to the UI/UX design in order to avoid possible risks connected with time and budget during future stages.
+UI/UX software design stages adjust requirements so that the product owner has a full understanding of the logic and all materials required to start a software development phase.
+It’s essential to pay attention to the UI/UX design to avoid potential time and budget risks during future stages.

-Remember, UI/UX design is not just a set of “WOW” effects, but the complex analytical process that determines the level of a software product’s success among users after the release.
+Remember, UI/UX design is not just a set of “WOW” effects—but the complex analytical process that determines a software product’s success among users after the release.
 Thorough planning can go a long way to reducing your design and development costs when it comes to the various stages of UX design.